 These barriers to mental health care are just a few of the many experienced by the Deaf population.

 As a Gallaudet study noted in 2011, “About 2 to 4 of every 1,000 people in the United States are ‘functionally deaf,’”.
 This means that there are approximately 1500 “functionally Deaf” individuals in El Paso County.
-The Borderland Rainbow Center (BRC) and the Diversity and Resiliency Institute of El Paso (DRIEP) have only worked with approximately 100 of those individuals, so we know the need is much greater than we’ve been able to address so far.
 By providing this training to more mental health professionals, we’ll be able to expand access to vital mental health services outward to Deaf individuals, who often experience adverse health conditions at greater rates than their hearing peers, even when adjusted for other factors like age, income levels, education and other cultural factors.